ChristianGobin/colorPickGame.js/README.md

-#RGB Color Picking Game
+#RGB Color Picking Tool
-This game is a basic use case for DOM manipulation without Jquery
+This game is a use case for DOM manipulation without Jquery